hcsun/CarND-PID-Control-Project/reflection.md

 steer_value = std::max(-1.0, std::min(steer_value, 1.0));
 ```
 ## Tuning Process
-At first, I use only P gain to control my car.
+At first, I used only P gain to control my car.
 The car was swinging through the road and could not finish the track.
 * [Swinging Car](./video/swinging_car.mov)

 As I decreased the P gain, the swinging became less, but the car was still not capable of finishing the track.
 After I had introduced the D gain, the car became stable on the road and could nearly complete the track.